 Let’s imagine that your company hosts its services in its own private cloud and has no shortage of cash.
 But you’re still not going to simply throw money away reinventing the wheel if you’ve got some alternative, right?
 It turns out that, for many cases, there is an alternative, and it’s open source, secure, and as reliable as you could hope for.
 It’s Docker.

-We’re going to explore the business case for Docker, but if you want to try Docker from the inside, try this terrific Cloud Academy course.
+We’re going to explore the business case for Docker, but if you want to try Docker from the inside, try this Cloud Academy course on Getting Started with Docker.

 What the Docker hosting ecosystem and related services have going for them